brucemack/tt07-sb-mixer/README.md

 "Wiring" between devices is achieved by defining metal interconnect structures at different (higher) layers in the manufacturing process.
-Metal layers can cross each other as long as they are at different levels - this is very similar to PCB routing.
+Metal layers can cross each other as long as they are at different levels.
+Via layers can be used to move up and down through the metal stack.
+This part is very similar to PCB routing.

 In general, this technology doesn't support inductors (with some exceptions)